bepuca/azureml-scaffolding/experiments/example_experiment/README.md

     ├── environment             <- Environment context for experiment.
     │    ├── Dockerfile         <- Dockerfile to define environment.
     │    └── requirements.txt   <- Required dependencies (auto extracted).
-    └── experiment_template     <- Executable code for the experiment.
+    └── example_experiment     <- Executable code for the experiment.
         ├── main.py             <- Entrypoint file for the experiment.
         └── tests               <- Unit tests for the experiment.
 ```